barryclark/jekyll-now/_posts/2019-03-27-german-zuegnisse-no-fooling-nlp-part2.md

 It is also forbidden by law to include such extreme sentences in reference letters.
 So if a sentence with "very bad" is fed in, the model might pick up words like “very” and since the model has never encountered words like "bad", may assign a score of 1: i.e. the model is only performant for texts that conform to the legal constraints of German reference letters, and, would have to be retrained to fit different kinds of texts.

-## Next steps: scrubbing sensitive data away
+## Next steps: scrubbing irrelevant and wrong data away

 Further experiments focus on confidentiality evaluations.
 Sentences should be redacted and cleansed first before being fed into the classifier.
 It will help to separate sentences, which don’t fulfill legal requirements and also those, which are not part of the assessment, like company or role description.